JimPeterman/clearchoice_tech_task/README.md

 - *Data Scientist Candidate Case Study Data.xlsx*: Data and data dictionary

 My materials:
-- *EDA.ipynb*: Notebook with data clean-up, EDA, and feature engineering.
+- *eda_data_prep.ipynb*: Notebook with data clean-up, EDA, and feature engineering.
 - *cleaned_case_study_data.csv*: The cleaned data to be used for building the models (created in the EDA notebook).
 - *helpers.py*: Functions for assessing model performance - perform cross validation and report model metrics.
-- *Models.ipynb*: Notebook in which different prediction models were built and then a final model was chosen/tested.
+- *model_building_testing.ipynb*: Notebook in which different prediction models were built and then a final model was chosen/tested.
 - *case_study_answers.md*: The instructions include questions about my work/thought process.
 These are the answers to those questions.